ivorscott/saas-client/README.md

-# Client
+# Sass-Client

-SaaS app for independent software developers and their clients.
+Frontend for application users.

+_Proof of Concept._

 ## Usage